Medical

 6. General Movement Assessment in Neonates and infants for Early intervention, family Support and Health awareness (G.A.N.E.S.H.)

 The unique feature of this project is General Movement Assessment of children especially up to 5 months of age.
-In this year a total of 92 GMA Screening took place and 6 infants suspected for abnormal development were detected, 13 infants were followed up, and referred to Neurologist for special treatments and advice.
+In this year a total of 47 GMA Screening took place.
 Prof. Christa Einspieler of Austria is providing the special training and guidance to our Healthcare workers.

 7. Distribution of Nutritional Food Supplements